hyperledger/besu-docs/docs/Reference/CLI/CLI-Subcommands.md

 Exports a block, or list of blocks from storage to a file in RLP format.

-If `--start-block` is omitted, then the start block will default to 0 (beginning of the chain), and if `--end-block` is omitted, the end block will default to the end of the chain.
+If `--start-block` is omitted, the start block defaults to 0 (beginning of the chain), and if `--end-block` is omitted, the end block defaults to the end of the chain.

-If you are not running the command against the default network (Mainnet), then specify the `--network` or `--genesis-file` parameter.
+If you are not running the command against the default network (MainNet), specify the `--network` or `--genesis-file` parameter.

 ## public-key